PowerBroker for Unix & Linux:

-- Extensive platform support: Supports over 175 UNIX, Linux, and Mac OSX platforms (full list).
+- Extensive platform support: Supports over 175 Unix, Linux, and Mac OSX platforms (full list).

 - User management: Granularly controls user access to programs, files, and directories as well as brokering system tasks, without sudo.

-PowerBroker UNIX & Linux
+PowerBroker for Unix & Linux

-Download this overview document containing capabilities, highlights and competitive advantages of PowerBroker for UNIX & Linux.
-PBUL allows system administrators to delegate UNIX, Linux and Mac OS X privileges and authorization without disclosing passwords for root or other accounts.
+Download this overview document containing capabilities, highlights and competitive advantages of PowerBroker for Unix & Linux.
+PBUL allows system administrators to delegate Unix, Linux and Mac OS X privileges and authorization without disclosing passwords for root or other accounts.
 The solution can also record all privileged sessions for audits, including keystroke information.

 DCI Exceeds Compliance Requirements for Privilege and Password Management

-DCI implements PowerBroker Unix & Linux and PowerBroker Password Safe to meet immediate compliance needs, while future-proofing their processes for upcoming financial services regulations.
+DCI implements PowerBroker for Unix & Linux and PowerBroker Password Safe to meet immediate compliance needs, while future-proofing their processes for upcoming financial services regulations.

 Multinational Bank Integrates PBUL with its Own Custom Permissions System to Achieve Global Compliance

-BeyondTrust assist a well-known banking and finance company with a custom integration between the bank’s current home-grown privilege management system and PowerBroker UNIX and Linux.
+BeyondTrust assist a well-known banking and finance company with a custom integration between the bank’s current home-grown privilege management system and PowerBroker Unix and Linux.

-Improving Efficiency in IT Administration via Automated Policy Workflows in UNIX/Linux
+Improving Efficiency in IT Administration via Automated Policy Workflows in Unix/Linux

-This white paper highlights recommended steps to successfully implement automated policy management processes within UNIX/Linux systems using the privileged access lifecycle management framework.
+This white paper highlights recommended steps to successfully implement automated policy management processes within Unix/Linux systems using the privileged access lifecycle management framework.
 Lastly, we will focus on PSMC, the unifying platform solution to centralize policies, reporting and workflow engines, and deliver higher manageability, security and compliance capabilities.